-Alcohol effects on the body are numerous because it is quickly absorbed and affects all parts of the body.
+Alcohol’s effects on the body are numerous and wide-ranging.

-Side effects occur not only with long-term alcohol use or abuse, but it can also have impacts on the moderate to light drinker over a period of time.
+Side effects occur not only with long-term alcohol use or abuse, but also with light to moderate drinking over a period of time.

 Problems with liver function can result from excessive alcohol use.
 The liver is a cleansing organ in our body.
 It is designed to rid the body of impurities.
 Alcohol is a harmful toxin.
-When excessive amounts of alcohol have to be processed by the liver, it causes the liver to be overworked and can lead to improper functionality.
+When excessive amounts of alcohol have to be processed by the liver, it causes the liver to be overworked and can lead to impairment and disease.

 The pancreas is also highly affected by alcohol.
 Alcohol turns into sugar in the body.
-Because the pancreas regulates glucose and alcohol is supplying harmful amounts of sugar, the pancreas is affected.
+Because the pancreas regulates glucose, it is negatively affected by harmful amounts of sugar.

 The heart is literally the beating pulse of the body.
-It is adversely affected by alcohol, not only by chronic use and abuse but even from episodic alcohol consumption.
-Excessive alcohol consumption can result in high blood pressure, strokes and heart failure.
+It is adversely affected by alcohol, both chronic use and even episodic alcohol consumption.
+Excessive alcohol consumption can result in high blood pressure, strokes, and heart failure.

 Pietrangelo, Ann.
 The Effects of Alcohol on the Body.
 Retrieved April, 2017.